marcusalenius/marcusalenius.github.io/markdown/attention.md

 - __Masking__: Especially when training the model, we do not want later words to influence earlier words.
 That is, when we train the model on predicting the next word, we do not want it to be able to cheat and simply look at what the next word is.
 To combat this, we mask out words that appear later than the word we are currently considering.
 We do so by making the attention scores associated with those words 0.
 - __Anything about how a model using attention is trained__: We kept referring to weights as being "learned" but we did not cover how this actually happens.
 Just like with most modern machine learning modes, a model using attention is trained with gradient descent and backpropagation.
 The good news is that if you gain understanding of gradient descent and backpropagation for simpler model architecture, you can apply those same concepts here.
 - __The feedforward layer in transformers__: Attention is commonly used in a model architecture called Transformers.
 Transformers interleave attention layers with so called feedforward layers.
 The feedforward layer is a standard neural network.
 We have not talked about how feedforward layers help improve a model's ability to generate text.
 - __Optimizations to attention__: Attention is very computationally expensive.
 It scales quadratically with the length of the input.
-To make it faster and more memory efficient, there several optimizations and tweaks have been developed.
+To make it faster and more memory efficient, several optimizations and tweaks have been developed.
 These include: multi-query attention (MQA), grouped-query attention (GQA), multi-head latent attention (MLA), FlashAttention, and PagedAttention.

 ### Acknowledgments